 When looking to restyle your bathroom, keeping it timeless is key.
 Concrete and stone effect tiles are a big trend this year, particularly in grey tones and due to their natural look they will not date.
-Alternatively, choosing to part-tile your bathroom leaves you room to paint the remaining walls and change up the colour easily.
-This season, try a deep blue or teal – paired with grey and white colours, you can create a calming Mediterranean feel.
+Alternatively, choosing to part-tile your bathroom leaves you room to paint the remaining walls and change up the color easily.
+This season try a deep blue or teal.
+Paired with grey and white tiles you can create a calming Mediterranean feel.

 Sofia Charalambous – Co-founder, Bathroom Origins

 Whatever its purpose, it’s the finishing touches that will make all the difference to your bathroom restyle.
 My top tip would be to free up your floor space with wall-hung cabinets and shelving; not only will you get more ‘leg-room’, but you’ll add interesting shape and texture to your bathroom.

 Look to incorporate some of the latest bathroom trends to your restyle.

 Skandi – Italia: The Scandinavian wave of design, bringing muted colors, natural materials and elegant simplicity to living spaces, has been absorbed and reinterpreted by Italian manufacturers.
 The Italians have been bolder in form and color, adding flair and passion to stripped-back Nordic principles.